Get

 (APPA)

-According to a survey conducted in 2023, the top reason why people chose to adopt a dog was due to spending more time at home.
-Many people’s lifestyles had changed after the COVID-19 pandemic, and they’ve found themselves spending more time at home.
-This meant that it’d be easier for them to care for and live with a dog.
-The other reasons most people adopted a dog were because their family wanted a pet or because they were alone and wanted pet companionship.
+According to a survey conducted in 2023, the top reason that people chose to adopt a dog was spending more time at home.
+Many people’s lifestyles have changed after the COVID-19 pandemic, and they’ve found themselves at home more often.
+This means that it’d be easier for them to care for and live with a dog.
+Other reasons most people adopted a dog include that their family wanted a pet or that they were lonely and wanted pet companionship.

 young nice looking couple wants to adopt beautiful dog at animal shelter